g-avery/Avery_Greg_FIP/README.md

 # FIP Portfolio

 ### Overview
 This is my portfolio website.
 Inside it, you can find various projects that I have worked on within the IDP course at Fanshawe.
-These projects are focussed on motion design, product design, and developing.
-Along with the home and gallery pages, there is also an about page which has information about my interests and skills.
+These projects are focused on motion design, product design, and development.
+Along with the home, gallery and contact pages, there is also an about page that has information about my interests and skills.

 ### Getting Started
 This is an HTML / SASS / js / AJAX build.